Skip to main content

 Control Plane

 The control-plane ships as a single helm-chart that can be deployed on any Kubernetes cluster.
 It also requires a PostgreSQL database to store the data and connection to a blob storage to store the data.
-You can either bring your own Kubernetes cluster, Postgres and blobstorage or Truefoundry can help provision the same using our Terraform code.
+You can either bring your own Kubernetes cluster, Postgres and blobstorage or Truefoundry can help provision the same using our OpenTofu/Terraform code.
 The control-plane helm chart is available in this Github repository: truefoundry The control-plane helm chart includes the gateway helm chart as a dependency to make it easier to install both the control-plane and the gateway in one go.

 Overview of Helm Charts in Truefoundry